yesnoruly/parcel-start/README.md

 		└── index.html

 At the root there are two folders: the source folder and the folder that is obtained as a result of the build.
 In the source folder, we also observe the folder of fonts, images, scripts and scss files.
 The source folder contains the compiled style and script files, and a compressed duplicate of the file is also created.

-## Advantages

- - Refreshing browser on save.
- - Ability to collect several html files into one.
- - Optimizes images and converts them to modern format - webp.
- - Ability to collect several javascript files into one
- - Minification and concatenation of CSS / JS files;

 ## Contributions